Safe Routes to School E-News

 Legislation gives traffic fine money directly to counties to spend

 Hawaii, America's tropical paradise, has great Safe Routes to School supporters and champions.
 Among them is a passionate and high energy advocate, Bev Brody, who is the island coordinator for Get Fit Kauai.
-Bev attended the Safe Routes to School National Partnership's Annual Meeting in the summer of 2011 and learned about traffic fines as a way to fund Safe Routes to School.
+Bev attended the Safe Routes Partnership's Annual Meeting in the summer of 2011 and learned about traffic fines as a way to fund Safe Routes to School.
 Inspired by this idea, Bev went back home, got some input from our director, Deb Hubsmith, talked with Hawaii State Representative Derek Kawakami, proposed the fines idea to him and together they wrote draft legislation that would bring traffic fine revenue directly to Hawaii's counties that would fund Safe Routes to School programs modeled after the outgoing federal program.
 This bill was a way to guarantee permanent Safe Routes to School funds for Hawaii, and the funds go directly to the counties.
 The new bill, HB 2626, was signed by Hawaii’s governor last month!
 Come hear more about this new legislation on a panel at our Annual Meeting on September 10 from 1-5pm in Long Beach and read more here.

 Embracing strength in numbers